Begin typing to filter the list

-A research-based, comprehensive practice and documentation and information management standardized taxonomy or classification system designed to document client care from admission to discharge.
+A research-based and comprehensive practice for documentation and information management standardized taxonomy or classification system designed to document client care from admission to discharge.
 The hierarchy and terms include an assessment component (Problem Classification Scheme), an intervention component (Intervention Scheme), and an outcomes component (Problem Rating Scale for Outcomes).
 Reference: www.omahasystem.org

 Systematized Nomenclature of Medicine (SNOMED)

-A systematic, computer-processable collection of medical terms, in human and veterinary medicine which provides codes, terms, synonyms and definitions that cover anatomy, diseases, findings, procedures, microorganisms, substances, etc. It allows a consistent way to index, store, retrieve, and aggregate medical data across specialties and sites of care.
+A systematic, computer-processable collection of medical terms for both human and veterinary medicine which provides codes, terms, synonyms, and definitions that cover anatomy, diseases, findings, procedures, microorganisms, substances, etc. It allows a consistent way to index, store, retrieve, and aggregate medical data across specialties and sites of care.

-A term used in PH-Doc to track time, mileage and expenses associated with a workday.
+A term used in PH-Doc to track time, mileage, and expenses associated with a workday.
 There are four kinds of dailies: service to individuals, service to groups, service to clinics, and miscellaneous.
-Dailies are the source for service reporting, time studies, billing, payroll interfaces, and expense interfaces.
+Dailies are the source for service reporting, time studies, billing, and payroll and expense interfaces.

 Minnesota Association of County Officers (MACo)